 - Rogue AP detection.
-Most enterprise-grade WLAN platforms include tools that can monitor the 802.11 wireless frequency ranges to identify rogue APs -- or those potentially spoofing corporate SSIDs.
+Most enterprise-grade WLAN platforms include tools that monitor the 802.11 wireless frequency ranges to identify rogue APs -- or those potentially spoofing corporate SSIDs.

-- Employment of external security tools that can further secure WLANs.
+- Employment of external security tools that further secure WLANs.
 Supplement with other tools to protect users, devices and data transported across the WLAN.
 Examples include the following:

 - network access control or unified endpoint management platforms to provide granular access controls;